Close Banner

 Character dining is one of our favorite additions to a Walt Disney World trip.
 A meal and meeting characters?
 Talk about a win-win!
-Character dining at Disney World saves time by seeing many characters during a meal rather than waiting in lines.
+Character dining at Disney World saves time by seeing several characters at once instead of waiting in lines.
 Many options are available throughout the theme parks and resort hotels if you're interested in booking a character meal.
 We highlight all of the locations below.
-Don't forget to check out our rankings to see what our top froggy favorites are!
+Don't froget to check out our rankings to see what our top froggy favorites are!

 Overview of Character Dining at Disney World

-We'll provide an overview of each experience below, grouped by location, as well as our top tips for making the most of your character dining experience.
+We'll provide an overview of each experience below, grouped by location, along with our top tips for making the most of your character dining experience.
 Remember that valid park admission (and a park reservation for annual passholders outside of Good-to-Go days) is required to dine inside the theme parks.
 Advanced dining reservations are highly recommended for all locations.
 Booking windows open 60 days before arrival for both hotel and off-site guests.
-However, the ability to book opens at 6 a.m. on the day of for guests staying off-site.
+Disney Resort hotel guests can make dining reservations for the entire length of their stay once their booking window opens.
+For off-site guests, the booking window opens 60 days in advance for each day of their visit.

 Note: The characters listed generally appear at these dining locations.
 They are subject to change.
 During your visit, there may be more, fewer or even different characters.
-Pricing information is accurate as of the publish date and does not include tax or gratuity.
+Pricing information is accurate as of the publish date and does not include tax or gratuity; prices are also subject to change.

 Character Dining in Magic Kingdom Park

 There are two character dining locations located within Magic Kingdom.
-Though not officially considered character dining, we also want to mention Be Our Guest Restaurant, the elegant table-service restaurant themed to "Beauty and the Beast."
+Although not officially considered a character dining experience, we also want to mention Be Our Guest Restaurant, an elegant table-service restaurant themed after "Beauty and the Beast."
 This popular location offers an incredibly themed atmosphere.
 You can even see the Beast make a tour around the ballroom!

 Cinderella's Royal Table